U.S. Republican who tweeted violent Ocasio-Cortez video to face House sanction vote

 Gosar, a staunch Trump ally and hardline conservative, removed the video from Twitter and Instagram but has offered no apology to Ocasio-Cortez, according to the Democratic lawmaker.

-A 62-year-old Arizona Republican, Gosar described the Trump followers who assaulted the Capitol as "peaceful patriots", voted against finalising Biden's 2020 election victory in January and backed Trump's claims of a stolen election.
+A 62-year-old Arizona Republican, Gosar described the Trump followers who assaulted the Capitol as "peaceful patriots", voted against finalizing Biden's 2020 election victory in January and backed Trump's claims of a stolen election.

 If the censure measure were adopted, Gosar would be required to stand in the well of the House while the resolution is read.
 He would also be ejected from the House Natural Resources Committee and the House Oversight and Reform Committee, where he serves alongside Ocasio-Cortez.